 - hazelcast.map.invalidation.batch.enabled: Enable or disable batching.
-Default value is true.
+Its default value is true.
 When it is set to false, all invalidations are sent immediately. - hazelcast.map.invalidation.batch.size: Maximum number of invalidations in a batch.
-Default value is 100. - hazelcast.map.invalidation.batchfrequency.seconds: If the collected invalidations do not reach the configured batch size, a background process sends them periodically.
-The default value is 10 seconds.
+Its default value is 100. - hazelcast.map.invalidation.batchfrequency.seconds: If the collected invalidations do not reach the configured batch size, a background process sends them periodically.
+Its default value is 10 seconds.